yassineraddaoui/jlink-docker-multi-stages/README.md

-# My Java Mini App with Multi-Stage Dockerfile and jlink
+# Multi-Stage Dockerfile and jlink

 This repository contains a simple Java mini application that demonstrates the use of a multi-stage Dockerfile along with the `jlink` command from the Java JDK.
 The purpose of this project is to create a custom, lightweight Java runtime image tailored specifically for this application, and to leverage Docker's multi-stage builds for efficient and optimized containerization.